open2b/scriggo-site/site/how-to-use.md

         // handle a call to env.Exit with a not zero code.
     }
     // handle other errors returned by the out.Write method, by the converter,
-    // and the Err method of a context when it is cancelled.
+    // and the Err method of a context when it is canceled.
 }
 ```